massimo-nocentini/Booklet-DSst/source/pharo/hierarchies.rst

 .. seealso::

-  More kissing fractions by *Diophantine equations* can be seen in the section :ref:`kissing-fractions-diophantine` .
+  On one hand, more kissing fractions by *Diophantine equations* are the subject of the section :ref:`kissing-fractions-diophantine`; on the other hand, both :cite:`20120731/fractions-and-semiotics` and :cite:`10.4169/amer.math.monthly.121.05.391` are inspired by the seminal work :cite:`10.2307/2302799`.

 ``Collection`` hierarchy
 ========================